Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Further results

+Notice how (functional analytic) de Finetti's theorem \eqref{defin_funct} is similar to Theorem \ref{choq2}.
+There exists a unique measure ($\Lambda$ for de Finetti and $\nu_c$ for Choquet) supported on the extremal elements ($\mathfrak{M}$ for de Finetti and $E$ for Choquet) of a convex set ($\mathfrak{C}$ for de Finetti and $C$ for Choquet) that allows to represent any element ($\Theta$ for de Finetti and affine function $f(c)$, $c\in C$, for Choquet) within that set.

-As we pointed out before, we can assume $({f}_1,\ldots,$ ${f}_{L})$ to be a \textit{finite} exchangeable sequence.
-Suppose, without loss of generality, that it is part of a much longer sequence of $m$ components
+As we pointed out before, we can assume $\mathbf{f}:=({f}_1,\ldots,$ ${f}_{L})$ to be a {finite} exchangeable sequence.
+We assumed that the admixture components are identically distributed but not necessarily independent, so let $f_1,\ldots,f_L \sim \mu$.
+Suppose, without loss of generality, that $\mathbf{f}$ is part of a much longer sequence of $m$ components